lukas-neumann-astro/PyStructure/docs/source/quickstart.rst

 Running the Example
 -------------------

 Once you have correctly adjusted the ``data_dir`` path directory, you can simply run the script using the following command line:

 .. code-block:: console

-   (.venv) $ python3 create_database.py --config PyStructure
+   (.venv) $ python3 create_database.py --config PyStructure.conf

 The script will print information in the terminal as it runs.
 The result will be a ``.npy`` file, which contains a Python dictionary with the processed data.
 It will store this file in the ``Output`` folder (its path is specified in the configure file).